Long-shot/Money-Transfers/README.md

 Some factors such as server configs, logging,  implementing client, better test/deploy automation or comprehensive mocking are left out of scope.

-Due to Jetty running in Debug-level modes, one can see errors there.
+Due to Jetty running in Debug-level modes, one can see errors while running Jar.
 It's normal behaviour(apparently see https://github.com/eclipse/jetty.project/issues/3529)

 Unfortunately, Jacoco fails to correctly check some functions, but this close enough.
 ### How to run